Data from individual patients can be aggregated to provide useful information about various aspects of antibiotic use at ward or hospital level.

 In this step we will show some examples of aggregated data collected from 50 patients prescribed antibiotics during a PPS in a small hospital.

 The table below shows aggregated data on antibiotics used within the hospital.
 The data from patient 552386 described in Step 2.2 is included within the amoxicillin total.

 |Name of drug||Count of prescriptions||Total number of prescriptions and % of total|

 |Gentamicin||IIIII II||7 (14%)|

-This table shows aggregated data on the indications for use of antibiotics within the hospital.
+The table below shows aggregated data on the indications for use of antibiotics within the hospital.
 The data from patient 552386 in Step 2.2 is included within the COPD total.

 Indications for use

 |Indication||Count of patients||Total number of patients and % of total|